"Festival Lights on September Nights"

 The first souvenir book was published in 1957, and a book has been printed each year since then, with the exception of the years 1993 through 1996.
 The first book, and each book since 1997, has been printed by Schwebel Printing.
 The 1959 Festival was the first time a theme was introduced, but it wasn't until 1975 that the theme appeared on the book's cover for the first time.
 Since 1983, when the poster was introduced, that design has appeared on the cover of the souvenir book with the exception of two years.

-Thanks to the efforts of Sallie Logan Public Library, the Murphysboro Apple Festival's Official Depository, and the Illinois State Library Illinois History Digital Imaging Grant Program, the entire collection of Appletime Books, print materials, pictures, and memorabilia housed at the library is now available online!
+Thanks to the efforts of Sallie Logan Public Library and the Illinois State Library Illinois History Digital Imaging Grant Program, the entire collection of Appletime Books, print materials, pictures, and memorabilia housed at the library is now available online!

 "Lights, Camera, APPLETIME!"